 History of involuntary holds (5150s) – include dates and locations

 History of (or potential for) victimization by other inmates

 Other medical conditions that might require immediate attention, (e.g. diabetes, high blood pressure, seizures, etc.) and medications currently prescribed for those conditions

 Medical doctor’s name, address, and phone

-The medical information you provide is tremendously valuable in making an assessment, and will help the mental health staff select the best treatment for your relative.
+The medical information you provide is tremendously valuable in making an assessment and will help the mental health staff select the best treatment for your loved one.
 There is a clear preference for maintaining effective current treatment.
-However, the CFMG psychiatric services staff will conduct an assessment of your relative’s current condition and may not necessarily prescribe exactly the same medications.
+However, the Wellpath psychiatric services staff will assess your loved one’s condition and may not necessarily prescribe the same medications.

 DECIDING ON LEGAL REPRESENTATION

 Your loved one has the right to retain a private attorney or use the Public Defender’s Office.
 If the defendant cannot afford an attorney, a Public Defender will be assigned to you.
 Public Defenders are more familiar with the court processes, the judges and District Attorneys.
 They often have more frequent firsthand experience with defendants who have a mental illness than others and with options are available to them.
 Often PDs will not know that they have been assigned to an individual’s case until very shortly before a first court appearance.